IljaWeber/digitalFoosballPresentation/backend/readme.md

 ##How to use
-To run the Spring Boot application on localhost Port: 8888 run in command line: `mvn spring-boot:run` This will also start the React application.
+To run the Spring Boot application on localhost port: 8888 run in command line: `mvn spring-boot:run` This will also start the React application.
 Open your browser and visit: `localhost:8888/index.html`